[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 4. Jackson felt that his troops were being called upon to do more than their part of the fighting and should be spared as much as possible.
 This contention was advanced by D. H. Hill who said: "I think that an important factor in this inaction was Jackson's pity for his own corps, worn out by long and exhausting marches, and reduced in number by its numerous sanguinary battles.
 He thought that the garrison of Richmond ought now to bear the brunt of the fighting.
 None of us knew that the veterans of Longstreet and A. P. Hill were unsupported; nor did we even know that the firing we heard was theirs."14 Alexander15 commented thus on Hill's statement: "This . . . is but another form of a rumor which, to my knowledge, had private circulation at the time among the staff-officers of some of the leading generals.
 It was reported that Jackson had said that 'he did not intend that his men should do all the fighting.' "

 D. H. Hill's statement is a theory, unsupported by evidence; Alexander simply repeated a rumor.
 Both are discreditable to Jackson, if he were physically and mentally himself during the campaign, and both are entirely at variance with everything else in his splendid career.
 It is true that Jackson's and Ewell's veterans from the Valley sustained fewer casualties than any other divisions of the army during the Seven Days,16 but this may have been the result of other causes than of a desire to keep them from bearing their part of the burden of battle.
 If Jackson had p577 wished to spare his men, it is reasonable to suppose that he would have opposed the dispatch of his army to Richmond earlier in the month.
 Instead, he was willing, if not eager, to come, as the quotations from his letters17 plainly show.
 Nor could any reasonable man argue that the Richmond garrison had been spared, at Jackson's expense, during the campaign.
 Jackson's and Ewell's divisions had marched farther but had fought less than A. P. Hill's men and no more than Longstreet's.
-Huger and Indicates a West Point graduate and gives his Class.Magruder had not been fully engaged but that was the result of circumstance, not of favoritism.
+Huger and Indicates a West Point graduate, Class of 1830: a link to his biographical entry in Cullum's Register.Magruder had not been fully engaged but that was the result of circumstance, not of favoritism.
 Jackson was brought to Richmond because the safety of the Confederacy demanded it, and he was placed at the point where he could be most useful under Lee's plan.
 He was not called on to do "all the fighting" or an undue part of the fighting.
 Besides, less than half the troops then under Jackson had been engaged in the Valley.
 Whiting's troops and those of D. H. Hill were on all fours with the other divisions that had been in front of Richmond before Jackson's arrival.
 Jackson had neither the right, the reason, nor — there is every reason to believe — the disposition to spare them.
 Ignorant as he was of the terrain and poor as was the map, he was aware of the proximity of the James River and knew that if McClellan escaped, a great opportunity would be lost.
 There was an echo of this feeling in his remark to his staff, after he roused himself when he had fallen asleep at mess with his supper between his teeth — "let us . . . rise with the dawn and see if we cannot do something."18 In his report he stated that the sound of Longstreet's cannonade "made me eager to press forward."19 On the morning of July 1, as is explained in Chapter XVII,º when Jackson met Magruder, and the latter proposed that his troops take the lead, Jackson insisted that his men form the van, as they were fresher: was that the act of one who wished to spare his own command?
 To say that a man of Jackson's military perception deliberately shielded his men, on the day of all days when the Army of the Potomac might have been destroyed, is to accuse him of a measure of skulking only one degree removed from treason.

 5. Jackson failed at White Oak Swamp and during the rest of the campaign because he underestimated the difficulties of handling a large force in a strange country.
 This is the view of General Sir Frederick Maurice and is entitled to respect, coming from so distinguished a soldier.
 Undoubtedly this increased Jackson's difficulties, but it hardly accounts for all his shortcomings during the Seven Days, and it does not explain his behavior at White Oak Swamp.